Tenant Eviction Rights, Legal Resources and Emergency Assistance

 Eviction Assistance Programs

-Federal initiatives and local non-profits provide financial aid, legal support and educational resources to prevent evictions and maintain housing stability.
+Federal programs and local nonprofits provide financial aid, legal support and educational resources to help prevent evictions.

 1. Low Income Home Energy Assistance Program (LIHEAP): LIHEAP helps low-income households with their urgent home energy needs.